thechangelog/draft/essential-REST.md

 ***[Awesome-API](https://github.com/Kikobeats/awesome-api)***

-For "everything else," take a look at Awesome API.
+For "everything else," take a look at *Awesome API*.
 Some of what it references is already in this list, but that just means it's more awesome ;) Once you understand the essentials of RESTful APIs, this is the go-to list for everything else, from Authentication, JSON Web Tokens, OAuth, Media Types, Testing, etc.
 > A curated list of awesome resources for designing and implementing RESTful APIs.

 **Summary:**